Skip to main content

 What are the biggest cost drivers?

 The budget includes funding for employee salaries and benefits, which the District is contractually bound to pay.
 As with any contract, the terms of these agreements can only be altered with the consent of both parties – the District and its employee bargaining units.
 Voting no on the budget does not change the terms of these contracts.
 Some contractual items are determined and assessed by the State and outside of District control.
-All program costs, which is anything inside the four walls of a classroom, account for 74% of the budget.
+All program costs, which is anything inside the four walls of a classroom, account for 72% of the budget.

 What can parents and community members do to communicate with legislature?

 The District encourages you to express your right and communicate with your elected representatives.
-To that end, we post contact information for you to facilitate that effort on our website
+To that end, we post contact information for you to facilitate that effort on our district website

 What programs are mandated by the state?